 April is Autism Awareness Month and Miami-Dade County is continuing its efforts to raise awareness with events and programs happening throughout the month.

-Along with these inclusive events, several County departments have ongoing programs for people on the autism spectrum.
+Several County departments have ongoing programs for people on the autism spectrum.

 The Department of Cultural Affairs supports inclusive arts and sponsors many sensory-friendly events.
 Miami-Dade County libraries also have many programs, books and related resources available.
 The Miami-Dade Parks department also has several ongoing programs.